-Prerequisite: Math 030 with a grade of "B+" or better, Math 044, or as evaluated by a placement test and exponential logarithmic, circular, trigonometric and inverse functions.
+Prerequisite: Math 030 with a grade of "B+" or better, Math 044, or as evaluated by a placement test

-Math 050 Provincial Preparatory Algebraic Mathematics
+Provincial Preparatory Algebraic Mathematics

 This course is a continuation of Math 045.
-Topics include polynomials, equations, functions, systems of equations, series and sequences, imaginary and complex numbers,
+Topics include polynomials, equations, functions, systems of equations, series and sequences, imaginary and complex numbers, and exponential logarithmic, circular, trigonometric and inverse functions.

-Pre-calculus Mathematics
+MATH 100 UT Pre-calculus Mathematics

 This course is designed to prepare students for the introductory calculus sequence.
 It is intended primarily for those students whose mathematical background needs strengthening, i.e., students who do not have an "A" or "B" grade in Math 12, or who have been unsuccessful in passing the Calculus Readiness Test administered by the College, or who have not studied any mathematics during the past few years.
 The topics covered in the course are a review of real numbers and algebra, solving equations and inequalities, graphing and an introduction to functions, linear and quadratic functions, polynomial and rational functions, exponential and logarithmic functions, and an introduction to trigonometry.

-Prerequisite: Math 11, MATH 045, or Applications of Math 12 3 CR / (4,0)
+Prerequisite: Math 11, MATH 045, or Applications of Math 12 integration.
+Instruction will include using the computer algebra system Maple V software.
+Together with MATH 102 this course satisfies the first year mathematics requirement in all university transfer science and applied science programs.